-This history of world traveller will by no means be accurate if the giant flying boats were not mentioned prominently, before the Second World War it was widely considered to be the only way to build large airliners.
-With over 70% of the planets surface covered in potential runways its easy to see why this school of thought was so popular.
+This history of world travellers will by no means be accurate if the giant flying boats were not mentioned prominently, before the Second World War it was widely considered to be the only way to build large airliners.
+With over 70% of the planet's surface covered in potential runways, it's easy to see why this school of thought was so popular.

 A Flying Boat is a fixed-winged seaplane with a hull, allowing it to land on water, that usually has no type of landing gear to allow operation on land It differs from a floatplane as it uses a purpose-designed fuselage which can float, granting the aircraft buoyancy.
 Flying boats may be stabilized by under-wing floats or by wing-like projections ,called sponsons, from the fuselage.
 Flying boats were some of the largest aircraft of the first half of the 20th century, exceeded in size only by bombers developed during World War II.

-Austrian, aviation pioneer, Wilhelm Kress is credited with building the first seaplane in as early as 1898, that’s five years before the wright brothers famous flight at Kitty Hawk.
-Unfortunately, the 30 hp Daimler engines were in no way powerful enough to take-off and it later sank when one of its two floats collapsed without ever leaving the ground.
+Austrian, aviation pioneer, Wilhelm Kress is credited with building the first seaplane as early as 1898, that’s five years before the wright brothers' famous flight at Kitty Hawk.
+Unfortunately, the 30 hp Daimler engines were in no way powerful enough to take off and it later sank when one of its two floats collapsed without ever leaving the ground.

-By the outbreak of the First world War considerable advances made in flying boat design, John Cyril Porte developed a practical hull design with the distinctive "Felixstowe notch".
-Porte's first design to be implemented in Felixstowe was the Felixstowe Porte Baby, a large, three-engine biplane flying-boat, powered by one central pusher and two outboard tractor Rolls-Royce Eagle engines.
+By the outbreak of the First World War considerable advances were made in flying boat design, John Cyril Porte developed a practical hull design with the distinctive "Felixstowe notch".
+Porte's first design to be implemented in Felixstowe was the Felixstowe Porte Baby, a large, three-engine biplane flying boat, powered by one central pusher and two outboard tractors Rolls-Royce Eagle engines.

 Porte's innovation of the "Felixstowe notch" enabled the craft to overcome suction from the water quicker and break free for flight much easier.
 This made operating the craft far safer and more reliable.
 The "notch" breakthrough would soon after evolve into a "step", with the rear section of the lower hull sharply recessed above the forward lower hull section, and that characteristic became a feature of both flying boat hulls and seaplane floats.
 The resulting aircraft would be large enough to carry sufficient fuel to fly long distances and could berth alongside ships to take on more fuel.